-Potential Effects of Dredging Shell - As described in Section 4.1, dredging shell will create a sediment plume, and heavier sediment particles are likely to settle out near the location of the dredge head and the dredge barge, where shell will be washed.
-No other active oyster bars are in the immediate vicinity of Man-O-War shoal (the next closest oyster bar to Man-O-War is about 4,500 meters away), and barge operations will be conducted to minimize the amount of time during which the plume extends over the undisturbed portions of the shoal (e.g., the dredge will operate from a location adjacent to the shoal as opposed to over the shoal itself to the extent possible).
+Potential Effects of Dredging Shell - As described in Section 4.1, dredging shell will create a sediment plume and heavier sediment particles are likely to settle out near the location of the dredge barge, where shell will be washed.
+No other active oyster bars are in the immediate vicinity of Man-O-War shoal (the next closest oyster bar to Man-O-War is about 4,500 meters away).
 Also, the amount of sediment suspended as a result of dredging shell is very limited, as described in the preceding section.
-As a result, significant sedimentation over existing shell on the shoal as a result of the dredging activity is unlikely.
-Oyster larvae need a clean substrate

-(preferably oyster shell) to settle on and will not settle on highly sedimented substrates.
-Shell dredging at Man O' War may be suggested to occur outside the spawning season (to reduce impacts on spat set at Man O' War) but since spat set is already very low to non-existent it is not a major concern.
+As a result, and due to tidal flow in the area over the shoal, significant sedimentation on adjacent undredged shell bottom on the shoal is unlikely.
+Spat set is already very low to non-existent at Man-O-War, so it is not a major concern.
 More vital is the use of the shell on other bars in Maryland during the spawning season, in order to acquire a spat set on those bars.
+Oyster larvae need a clean substrate to settle on and will not settle on highly sedimented substrates.

-Increased turbidity, as occurs from sediment plumes, was not found to have significant impacts on oyster recruitment based on a study in Texas (Lunt and Smee 2014), therefore, it is not thought that there will be significant impacts to recruitment during the dredging activity.
-Man-O-War oyster bar has little natural spawning.
+Increased turbidity from sediment plumes was not found to have significant impacts on oyster recruitment based on a study in Texas (Lunt and Smee 2014), therefore, it is not thought that there will be significant impacts to recruitment during the dredging activity, but as stated, Man-O-War shoal has little natural spat set anyway.

 This permit application requests approval to remove approximately 5 million bushels of the shell from Man-O-War shoal.
 The preliminary plan for shell removal is to make multiple cuts into the shoal along its periphery in years two and five of the permit term.
-The approach is to preserve the basic integrity of the shoal structure.
-Most of the surface area of the shoal will remain undisturbed and serve as a base for future seed plantings.
-As currently planned, the project will result in peripheral cuts that will increase the shoal's surface area that can provide opportunities for colonization by epibenthic organisms.
-These help support the food chain of the biological communities that occupy hard substrate in the Bay.
+The approach is to preserve the basic integrity of the shoal structure as a major underwater feature and continuous blockage to tidal flow (ie, no cuts will be made that break through the shoal).
+Most of the surface area of the shoal will remain undisturbed and serve as a base for future seed plantings, if the full amount of 30 million bushels aren't eventually dredged.
+As currently designed, the project will result in peripheral cuts that will increase the shoal's surface area that can provide variable topography and more underwater structure for fish.
+Colonization by epibenthic organisms may occur on the newly exposed shelly sides of the cuts.
+If this occurs, these may help support the local food chain of larger organisms that use the shoal.
+These potentially positive outcomes of dredging shell might not be realized if dredging was uncontrolled and extensive, by removing large segments of the shoal, hence the plan to not cut through the shoal and to alternate dredging along the edge of the shoal.

-These potentially positive outcomes of dredging shell might not be realized if the dredged shoal loses its structural integrity, hence the plan to not cut through the shoal but to work on the edges.
-To assess whether dredged cuts become filled with sediment or collapse from the sides, MGS conducted detailed bathymetric surveys of previously permitted Areas A, D, and F (J. Halka, MGS, pers. comm.).
-Area A is located west of Tolchester Beach; Areas D and F are east of Pooles Island, Area D is on the west side of the C&D Approach Channel, and Area F is on the east side of the channel (Figure 7).
+To assess whether dredged cuts become filled with sediment or collapse from the sides which would reduce or eliminate the benefits of the variable topography created by shell dredging, MGS conducted detailed bathymetric surveys of previously permitted Areas A, D, and F, where dredging had occurred for years, in some cases decades (J. Halka, MGS, pers. comm.).
+Area A is located west of Tolchester Beach; Areas D and F are east of Pooles Island, Area D is on the west side of the C&D Approach Channel, and Area F is on the east side of the channel (Figure 9).

-Figure 7.
-Locations of some of Maryland's previously permitted shell-dredging operations .
+Figure 9.
+Locations of some of Maryland's previously permitted shell-dredging operations.